Taiji Elastic Power

 The muscle stretching of which we talk is not the passive stretching movements of Yoga, Qigong or sports training.
 In fact those are just the opposite.
 In Yoga or Qigong the body (arms, legs or spine) is extended by actively contracting the extensor muscles, pulling the joints to their extreme thereby passively stretching the ligaments and muscle fibres of the relaxed muscles opposed to those that are being contracted.
 Neither is it the passive stretching of sports training.
 There they stretch a relaxed muscle out to its full length by contracting the opposing muscle - statically using a fixed position (sometimes incorporating body weight eg when touching toes) or dynamically using movement (usually incorporating momentum eg in leg swings).

-Active stretching leaves the opposing muscle relaxed while we use weight, momentum or a partners pressure to stretch the actively regulated muscle.
+Active stretching leaves the opposing muscle relaxed while we use weight, momentum, inertia or a partners pressure to stretch the actively regulated muscle.
 Physioligists usually call this 'excentric contraction' but that misses many subtle possibilities in this function of the muscle - specifically the ability to control both the resisitance of the muscle and thereby the elastic force generated and further by increasing the resistance of the muscle as it lengthens, to simulate a true elastic stretch and cause a corresponding elastic stretch in the ligaments, muscle fibres, bones and other tissues of the body.
 This creates a tremendous stored power that can, with the right knowledge and training, be released by allowing an unstretch of these elastic components to ripple through the body.

 The muscle cycle